worldnetworksr/worldnetworksr.github.io/_posts/2022-10-16-How to Install and Configure Apache Web Server on Debian.md

 $ sudo cp /etc/apache2/sites-available/000-default.conf /etc/apache2/sites-available/example.com.conf
 $ sudo cp /etc/apache2/sites-available/000-default.conf /etc/apache2/sites-available/example.net.conf
 ```
-Step 2: Edit the Config File for Each Site
+Step 2: Edit the Config File for Each Site.
 At the bare minimum, you’ll adjust and add the highlighted lines within the <VirtualHost *:80> and </VirtualHost> tags.

 *Note:* ServerAlias is the alternative name for your domain, in this case and in most, you’ll put www in front of the domain name so people can view the site by either www or non www (ServerName).